fkaduk/kobodeck/README.md

 ## Uninstalling

-Set `Uninstall = true` in `.kobodeck.toml` and connect to wifi. kobodeck will remove itself and exit.
+Delete `.kobodeck.toml` from the root of your Kobo and connect to wifi. kobodeck will remove itself and exit.

 ### Manual uninstall